 It is common to be nervous before a surgery.
 If needed, you can ask for medicine to

-help you relax tbefore your surgery.
-In most cases your surgery will proceed as planned,
+help you relax before your surgery.
+In most cases your surgery will proceed as planned.

-but sometimes another emergency might delay your operation for a short time.
+But sometimes another emergency might delay your surgery for a short time.

 What happens during an open aortic valve replacement?